NBKRedSpy/QM_ExtraDeployChecks/SteamReadMe.txt

 This mod includes optional loadout checks to the deployment window.

 When deploying, the confirmation window will be shown if any of the optional checks below fail.

+[h1]Configuration[/h1]

+This mod supports MCM.
+The config can be changed in the Mods menu or directly in the config file.

+The configuration file will be created on the first game run and can be found at [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_ExtraDeployChecks\config.json[/i].
 [table]
 [tr]
 [td]Name